 If not, why not?

 If your competition has a good website they’re probably scooping up far more sales just because they’re on Google.

-Even if you don’t have an ecommerce store, you can still set it up to look like an ecommerce store and in so doing help people find toys easier.
+Some of your competitors will have ecommerce stores, but even if you don’t have an ecommerce store, you can still set it up to look like an ecommerce store and in so doing grab some of the traffic from your competitors.

 Social media marketing

 If you’re not paying for social media ads you’re wasting your time.

 Facebook is in the advertising game and they’ll give precedence to people who pay them to be seen.

 If you can’t afford Facebook ads, the best thing you can do is to get people off Facebook and onto your website.